 Switching from a conventional plastic toothbrush to a bamboo toothbrush is one of the easiest things you can do to immediately reduce the plastic waste in your bathroom.
 I made the switch over three months ago and couldn’t imagine ever going back.
 There are several reasons why I decided to make a simple switch from plastic to bamboo.

 In the US alone it’s estimated that around one billion toothbrushes will end up in landfills every year.
 In Australia, over 30 million toothbrushes are used and disposed of amounting to approximately 1000 tons of landfill each year.

 These numbers are staggering!
 Not only is this plastic going into our land but also our oceans.
 It is now believed that there are 5.25 trillion pieces of plastic debris in the ocean with our marine life being directly afflicted.
 Nearly one million seabirds and 100,000 marine creatures die from plastic ingestion yearly and those were just the ones that were found.

 Modern toothbrushes are made from a variety of different plastics including high-density polyethylene and nylon, neither of which are biodegradable.
 Bamboo toothbrush handles take only around six months to compost, while a plastic one takes hundreds of years to fully break down.

 Bamboo is a natural plant that is fully biodegradable and can sustain rapid growth by up to three feet (1 meter) a day for some species.
-Known for being a tough plant that can survive against nature’s harsh conditions, it has natural antibacterial properties aren’t destroyed during the manufacturing process of the toothbrush.
+Known for being a tough plant that can survive against nature’s harsh conditions, it has natural antibacterial properties that aren’t destroyed during the manufacturing process of the toothbrush.